 NATIONAL FOOD DAY

+The movement seeks a balance between nutrition, affordability and the environment.
+They strive to meet these goals by consistently addressing policy.
 In 2012, there were 3,200 events taking place from community festivals to a national conference in Washington, D.C. to thousands of school activities.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL FOOD DAY

 Enjoy some of your favorite healthy foods and use #NationalFoodDay to post on social media.

 The Center for Science in the Public Interest (CSPI) initiated National Food Day 2011.
 The nationwide celebration of healthy, affordable, and sustainably produced food is a grassroots campaign for better food policies.
 This project builds throughout the year and culminates on October 24th of each year.